 GENERAL INFORMATION: 503-823-7404

-Flushing, low lead fixtures and filters can reduce exposure to lead in water
+Flushing your water, low-lead fixtures, and filters can reduce exposure to lead in water.